wangzhe3224/pygraph/README.md

 ## Related projects
-`networkx` is a similar project which is more comprehensive.
+- `networkx` is a similar project which is more comprehensive.
-`graph-tool` is a similar project which is much comprehensive and fast.
+- `graph-tool` is a similar project which is much comprehensive and fast.
-`GraphKit` is a similar project with computation node
+- `GraphKit` is a similar project with computation node
+- `HyperNetX` is a hypergraph project in python